- Energy and volume are not the same. Control your volume and you'll have energy to spare

 - rest as much as you play is the golden rule

-- Just breathe , the world isn't going to crumble if you miss a note.
+- Just breathe , the world isn't going to crumble if you miss a note or entrance.

 - Performance jitters ? or get nervous when heavy hitters in your field are listening or nearby? get over it.
 More than likely they're not there to see you.